beancount/ledger2beancount/docs/manual.md

 Like accounts, ledger2beancount will convert ledger commodity declarations to beancount.
 The `note` is converted to `name`.
-As with account names, ledger2beancount will create `commodity` statements for all commoditis used in your ledger file (if `automatic_declarations` is `true`).
+As with account names, ledger2beancount will create `commodity` statements for all commodities used in your ledger file (if `automatic_declarations` is `true`).

 ledger2beancount will automatically convert commodities to valid